Ask the Home Inspector: Can Electrical Boxes Be Buried In Insulation?

 This question came up during a conversation that I was having with another home inspector during the last ASHI chapter meeting.
 We know that the covers for electrical boxes need to be accessible, but what if the box is located in an attic?
 Is it acceptable to bury the box in insulation?
-I said I’d research this info and get back to him, but I thought this might make for a good, short blog post topic.
-Also, I happened across a great photo of a junction box buried by vermiculite insulation while looking through old photos for last week’s blog post on vermiculite insulation.
+I said I’d research this info and get back to him, but I thought this might also make for a good, short blog post topic.

-As I’ve mentioned in past blog posts, I hate having to look up anything in the National Electrical Code (NEC).
-I don’t use that book enough to know exactly where to find what I’m looking for, so I rely on other books to tell me where to look.
+Full disclosure: I hate having to look up anything in the National Electrical Code (NEC).
+I don’t use the book enough to know exactly where to find what I’m looking for, so I rely on other books to tell me where to look.
 My first go-to book is typically Code Check Electrical, which is extremely well laid out and easy to use.
 I prefer the pdf version of this book because I can use word searches.
 A quick check there led me to section 314.29 of the 2014 NEC, which states the following:

 314.29 Boxes, Conduit Bodies, and Handhole Enclosures to Be Accessible.
 Boxes, conduit bodies, and handhole enclosures shall be installed so that the wiring contained in them can be rendered accessible without removing any part of the building or structure or, in underground circuits, without excavating sidewalks, paving, earth, or other substance that is to be used to establish the finished grade.

 So that begs the question: is insulation part of the building or structure?
-Common sense says that insulation is part of the building, so it seems that maybe boxes shouldn’t be buried there.
+Common sense says that insulation is part of the building, so it seems that maybe boxes should not be buried there.
 Electrical boxes being buried in insulation aren’t specifically discussed in the NEC, so I turned to my second book, Electrical Inspections of Existing Dwellings, courtesy of the same folks at Code Check.
-Not only does this book have a lot of commentary and history of the electrical codes, but it’s written for home inspectors.
-It’s a book that every home inspector should have in their library.
+Not only does this book have a lot of commentary and history of the electrical codes, but it’s written for home inspectors and is a book that every home inspector should have in their library.

 This book had the exact reference I was looking for, saying this about electrical boxes: